Adding contacts and cases (and linking the two together) are the first steps to working in MyCase.

 Finally, give other members of your firm access to this case.
 Whomever you select will receive automatic e-mail and in-program notifications of additions, changes, and developments that are made to this case.

-2. If you want to grant access to all member of the firm with a MyCase license, click the checkbox at the top of the table to select everyone.
+2. If you want to grant access to all members of the firm with a MyCase license, click the checkbox at the top of the table to select everyone.

-3. You can chose to use the default billing rate (Learn how to set the default billing rate) if it has already been set OR
+3. You can choose to use the default billing rate (Learn how to set the default billing rate) if it has already been set OR

 4. Override the user’s default billing rate with a case-specific rate.
 Default or case-specific rates will pre-populate the rate field when time entries are created by, or on behalf of, someone at the firm.

 5. Once you have completed the four steps, you can save the case to the system and go directly to the case details page to start managing the case.